-Mako robotic arm assisted surgery at Circle Bath Hospital
+Mako robotic-arm assisted hip and knee surgery at Circle Bath Hospital

 Get your knee or hip replaced with the latest robotic-arm assisted technology